 My name is Elise.
-I live in San Diego, California with my husband Paul.
+I live in San Diego, California with my husband Paul and baby girl, Ellerie.
 We just purchased our first house, a single story, light-filled space built in 1961.
-We are expecting our first child, a girl, in June 2013.

 I have been blogging since Christmas day 2005.
 And I started a blog for the same reason everyone does...
 I thought I had something interesting to say.
 Over seven years later and I am still typing away.
 For better or worse, this makes blogging my longest running hobby ever.
 And it's the one I would most like to keep.